prysmaticlabs/documentation/website/versioned_docs/version-2.0.6/devtools/extending-apis.md

 ## Step 4: Implement the generated interface

-Files generated in Step 3 provide all necessary building blocks to write a client-side or server-side gRPC functions.
+Files generated in Step 3 provide all necessary building blocks to write client-side or server-side gRPC functions.
 In our case the interfaces to implement contain only one function, `ExampleFunction`.
 For example, the server-side interface looks as follows:

 ```
 type ExampleServiceServer interface {